dana-zbbg/Scattering_Poles_Reconstruction/README.md

 ### MatrixF.m :
 	-return the matrix of the Fourier transform of the interior scattering operator
  	for a Dirichlet boundary condition by solving the interior problem.
-        -We use Single Layer Potential and finite elements to find the solution to each interior problem
+        -We use Single Layer Potential and finite elements to find the solution to each
+	interior problem
         -(uses from Gypsilab : femGreenKernel, integral, mesh tools)

 ### MatrixF_impedance.m :
 	-Definition of the impedance function
 	-return the matrix of the Fourier transform of interior scattering operator
  	for an impedance boundary condition.
-        -We use Single Layer Potential and finite elements to find the solution to each interior problem
+        -We use Single Layer Potential and finite elements to find the solution to each
+	interior problem
         -(uses from Gypsilab : femGreenKernel, integral, mesh tools)

 ### LSM_F.m :
-	-Definition of delta_z (parameter for points z taken at distance delta_z around the domain D)
+	-Definition of delta_z (parameter for points z taken at distance delta_z
+ 	around the domain D)
 	-Inversion of the interior scattering operator matrix using SVD and
  	compute the norm of the inverse of the interior scattering operator
-	-(applied to the incident Fourier coefficients of the 2D fundamental solution of Hemholtz equation)
+	(applied to the incident Fourier coefficients of the 2D fundamental solution of
+ 	Hemholtz equation)

 ## -----------------------------Shape_Variation--------------------------
 ### shape_variation_kite :